tedjohnson12/wmata_pass_analyzer/README.md

 # WMATA Pass Analyzer
-Upload your WMATA month data to see what monthly pass would have been the cheapest.
+Download and read your WMATA month data to see what monthly pass would have been the cheapest.

 (Not affiliated with WMATA, I just use their trains and buses)